 Medical Insurance

-You are strongly advised to take out adequate medical insurance coverage before traveling to Brazil.
-Your travel agent will be able to suggest some suitable policies for you to choose from.
+You are advised strongly to take out adequate medical insurance coverage before traveling to Brazil.

 Voltage